 The MSDU Lifetime field contains an unsigned integer that specifies the maximum amount of time, in units of milliseconds, since the arrival of the MSDU at the MAC data service interface beyond which the MSDU is not useful and may be discarded at the sender of this element.
 The amount of time specified in this field is larger than or equal to the amount of time specified in the Delay Bound field, if present.

-The MSDU Delivery Ratio field is encoded as follows:
+The MSDU Delivery Ratio field specifies the MSDU loss requirement and is encoded as follows:

-The 4 LSB of the MSDU Delivery Ratio field indicates the percentage of packets that are expected to be delivered within the delay bound specified in the Delay Bound field and its encoding is defined in Table 9-xxx.
+The 4 LSB of the MSDU Delivery Ratio field indicates the percentage of MSDUs that are expected to be delivered within the delay bound specified in the Delay Bound field and its encoding is defined in Table 9-xxx.
 The 4 MSB of the MSDU Delivery Ratio field is reserved.